-Every photo opts for a moment of the world and inserts it in another world.
-Once taken, the photo is afflicted by death and time and movement are bereft of it, yet it enters a new time-bound world.
-Myth is a message; a message from past in present which perpetually recurs.
-Photography takes a message from the past and resonate it in the present; as if in each looking (each return to the artwork) it recycles itself for again.
-In the album entitled “Photography as Myth”, the photographer is a beholder who pries the past (i.e. the culture) from an orifice—the camera—which in turn is a vehicle for inquiry and is personified in the photos.
-The venues are mute and mysterious and photography reincarnates them in their new existence.
+Every photograph takes a moment from one world and translates it into another.
+Once taken, the photograph is afflicted by death, bereft of time and movement; yet, it enters to a new time-bound world.
+Myth is a message from the past to the present, recurring perpetually.
+Photography takes a message from the past and makes it resonate with the present; as if with each viewing (each time we return to an artwork), it recycles itself.
+In the series, “Photography as Myth,” the photographer is an onlooker who probes the past (i.e. the culture) from an orifice (i.e. the camera), which is a vehicle for inquiry.
+The result is personified in the photograph.
+The ambiences are mute and mysterious.
+They are reincarnated into a new existence through photography.